android-app-sast/VulsTotal/README.md

 ## The Benchmark Resources

-The Real-World Benchmark constructed by VulsTotal and the CVE-based benchmark is available at https://zenodo.org/record/8224853
+The real-world benchmark constructed by VulsTotal and the CVE-based benchmark is available at https://zenodo.org/record/8224853

 This Zenodo dataset contains four benchmarks as follows: